After you’ve submitted your abstract, these questions may help you in preparing for your presentation.

 What Are the Requirements for the Poster Presentation?

 Students should design their poster to be oriented horizontally or vertically as a 36″ x 48″ poster using the NC State brand poster templates.
 Only materials that can be mounted on the provided easel board with the provided pushpins are allowed for poster presentations.
 This means no additional items other than a poster will be allowed to be present at your assigned poster spot.

 What should I wear if I am presenting?

-Business / Business casual attire such as sports jackets, suits, dresses, khaki’s. etc. No athletic/gym attire, ball caps, or inappropriate attire should be worn.
+Business / Business casual attire such as sports jackets, suits, dresses, button down shirts, skirts, khaki’s. etc. No athletic/gym attire, ball caps, or inappropriate attire should be worn.

 Do I Have Any Choices on When I Do My Presentation?